-Disability Determinations: Once Social Security determines that the person meets the basic eligibility requirements for Social Security disability benefit programs, the agency sends the applicant's file to Nebraska's Disability Determinations Section.
+Disability Determinations: Once Social Security determines that the person meets the basic eligibility requirements for SSI, the agency sends the applicant's file to Nebraska's Disability Determinations Section.
 Here, medical and psychological records are reviewed and a decision is made whether the person meets Social Security's definition of disability.

-Persons age 18 or older may be considered disabled if they have a medically determinable physical or mental impairment (including an emotional or learning problem) which:
+Persons age 18 or older may be considered "disabled" if they have a medically determinable physical or mental impairment (including an emotional or learning problem) which:

-- Results in the inability to do any substantial gainful activity (see below); - Can be expected to result in death; or - Has lasted or can be expected to last for a continuous period of not less than 12 months.
+- Results in the inability to do any substantial gainful activity; and - Can be expected to result in death; or - Has lasted or can be expected to last for a continuous period of not less than 12 months.